 In this advanced class, students will take more ownership of their learning by focusing in depth on a different photographic technique each quarter of their choosing.
 Students will conference with their teacher to determine a plan for the year and develop potential ideas for each quarter.
-Students will be responsible for uploading all of their finished work to a student-created Google website (using Weebly or a comparable service) that will also include written student observations and reflections on each project.
+Students will be responsible for uploading all of their finished work to a student-created Google website that will also include written student observations and reflections on each project.

+ART EXPLORATIONS(Minor) (Major)

-ART EXPLORATIONS(Minor) College Prep Course #7413 (Major) Honors Course #7414 December 12 and 12 and the second of ant with meaning the shear have and much means
+College Prep Honors Course #7413 Course #7414

-Prerequisite: Grade 12 only; three years of art, with mentor teacher and program director approval At course selection time, interested students should submit their proposal to the Mentoring Teacher and Art Program Director.
+Prerequisite: Grade 12 only; three years of art, with mentor teacher and program director approval

+At course selection time, interested students should submit their proposal to the Mentoring Teacher and Art Program Director.
 The decision will be based on the strength of the proposal, the degree to which it's clear that the student's goals are reasonable and cannot be met within the normal curriculum (e.g., of Art IV or another advanced art class), and the student's term by term plan for independent work.
 Most Art Exploration students will be scheduled with the Art IV Minor and Major class.

 In this course, students will look at and create art that informs, educates, persuades, and provides visual experiences to communicate messages that are vital to our daily lives.
-Students can expect to explore the following (or similar) themes: typography as image, creative wordplay, visual advocacy (through posters), signage, graffiti, logo design, product design and sculpture.
 Art Explorations is offered to students who are highly motivated and highly skilled with an active interest in exploring alternative curriculum content in visual art, such as a particular emphasis in one or two mediums.
 Students will be required to keep a journal/sketchbook, maintain a portfolio of research and experimentation, and produce at least one major art work each marking period, culminating in an installation at the K-12 Art Show.
 After consultations with a Mentoring Teacher and the Program Director, students will establish short and long-term goals.
 Students may enhance their experience by making interdisciplinary connections within the school, as well as participating in community-based job shadowing opportunities outside of school.

-SCULPTURE(Minor)
+SCULPTURE(Minor) College Prep Course#7003